 If you look at a map of northern Africa or Morocco, you probably would not think that Marrakech is a possible shore excursion destination for cruise ships porting in Casablanca or Agadir, Morocco.
-However, on a cruise on the Silversea Cruises' Silver Whisper, we did an overnight excursion to this exotic city where we stayed at the wonderful luxury hotel La Mamounia.
+However, on a cruise on the Silversea Cruises' Silver Whisper, you can do an overnight excursion to this exotic city and stay at the wonderful luxury hotel La Mamounia.

 History of La Mamounia